marcboudreau/hvc/SPECIFICATION.md

 ## `target.login.kubernetes.jwt-path`

 Use `target.login.kubernetes.jwt-path` to specify the path on the local file system from which the Kubernetes Service Account token is to be retrieved.
+If this key is not provided, the *jwt-path* is assumed to be `/var/run/secrets/kubernetes.io/serviceaccount/token`.

 ## `sources`